When you take the leap from individual contributor to managing a team, a lot changes. That's because great ICs aren't necessarily great managers.

-Developing talent from within your team is powerful and motivating; people, especially A players, enjoy learning new skills and growing in their careers.
+Developing talent from within your team is powerful and motivating; people, especially A players, want to learn new skills and grow in their careers.
 It is usually when they're stagnant and doing the same things for too long that your team members will think about leaving for newer, more exciting opportunities.

-Never accept statements like, "I could never do that” or "they're a natural and I'm not."
+Never accept statements like, "I could never do that", or "they're a natural and I'm not."
 Show them a path to being great, demonstrate your belief in them and they'll never leave.

-How you can learn the Growth Mindset: Read the book Mindset by Carol Dweck.
+How you can learn the Growth Mindset: Read the book Mindset by Carol Dweck or watch her talk at Stanford here.
 It changed the way I look at the skills I have and those I do not.